annagraff/densify/paper/paper.md

 ## Preparing input

-`densify` requires the input data frame to be a data frame with taxon names as row names and variable names as column names.
-Any cells with empty entries, not applicable or question marks must be coded as `NA`.
+`densify` requires the input data frame to be a data frame with rows as taxa or observations (and taxon names as row names) and columns as variables (and variable names as column names).
+Any cells with empty entries, not applicable or question marks must be coded as NA.
 If matrix densification should consider taxonomic structure, a flat taxonomy must be provided, listing every taxon present in the initial data frame along with all the nodes connecting it to the root.
 Such a taxonomy can be generated with the `build_flat_taxonomy_matrix()` function, if all nodes and tips are provided alongside each of their parent nodes.
 For generating a language taxonomy, glottolog can be used directly.

 <!-- I think you need to explain how a non-flat taxonomy looks like, i.e. what the input format is.
 Readers might assume newick or something like that.
 Also, to maximize usability, I am wondering whether you could point to tools that convert a newick or similar representation into the ID-parentID format of glottolog? -->